230109snow/juniper-code/Project0.md

 - Your application should be in a working state most of the time
     - Don't keep copy pasting code in hopes of working
+    - This would be a good time to utilize branching

 - Remember the KISS principle
     - Don't over-engineer or overly complicate things.
 Have enough structure to complete what you need and some room for expansion but not too much more than that
     - This doesn't mean you should ditch all best practices and create one giant component for all your application.

+- Ideally, you should code freeze the day before the presentation
+    - This means no more edits to the code, no matter how minor it is.
+        - Not even CSS rules
+            - Not even colors

 - Commit and push often